(Disclosure: Some of the links below may be affiliate links)

 - The ID and passport of the Swiss person and a copy of both.

-Even though you probably won’t need it, I would advice you to take all your documents from the entire procedure with you.
+Even though you probably will not need it, I would advise you to take all your documents from the entire procedure with you.
 It could be useful.

-Once at the office of foreigners, you can ask for a residency permit after marriage.
+Once at the office of foreigners, you can ask for a residence permit after marriage.
 They will ask for the documents I mentioned before.
 And they will also ask you to gather biometric information of the Chinese person.
 In my state, it is in the same place, so we did both at the same time.
 If you are not lucky, you may have to go to another place or in two different days.
 The person from the office will tell you what you need to do.
-They took a picture of Mrs The Poor Swiss and collected her fingerprints.
+They took a picture of Mrs. The Poor Swiss and collected her fingerprints.
 They also verified her passport.
-In total, this costed us 172.30 CHF.
+In total, this cost us 172.30 CHF.

 At the meeting, they will also give you a form that you have to fill and that they are going to sign.
-You will have to give this form at your county administration office.
+You will have to give this form to your county administration office.

 Congratulations, you have reached the last step!
-You are now married in Switzerland and have a residency permit for Switzerland.
-It’s time to celebrate!
+You are now married in Switzerland and have a residence permit for Switzerland.
+It is time to celebrate!

 Did you successfully get a visa to Switzerland to get married?
 Was it difficult?
 Was the procedure different from ours?